unshiftio/url-parse/README.md

 The testing of this module is done in 3 different ways:

 1. We have unit tests that run under Node.js.
-You can run these test with the `npm test` command.
+You can run these tests with the `npm test` command.
 2. Code coverage can be run manually using `npm run coverage`.
 3. For browser testing we use Sauce Labs and `zuul`.
 You can run browser tests